 What about the story?
 After all, the setting in which we’re using these powers and its characters is important.
 Unfortunately, this is the part of the game that I found lacking, but there is a caveat to my opinion.
 When you’re choosing to start a new game in the menu, the default option is the “Full Version”.
 I wrongly assumed that this was the entire game.
 The other option, called the “Extended Version”, is described as having more dialog and backstories, no doubt rounding out the story a fair bit.

 Going back and playing the start of the extended version, I didn’t notice any new cutscenes or dialogue, so perhaps they come in later.
 That being said, the full version’s characters still didn’t have strong personalities or significant arcs.
 Their motivations and interactions felt generic, and the dialogue was flat.
 The main character acts bewildered in most of her dialogue and never seems to grasp what’s happening, even towards the end.
 The main story itself had some twists and turns, and some genuine highlights of moral ambiguity, but as a whole I never felt captured by it.
-This could’ve been because it’s a fairly short game (I finished it in just under ten hours), or from the story biting off more than it can chew in terms of scope.
+This could’ve been because it’s a fairly short game (I finished it in just under ten hours), or due to the story biting off more than it can chew in terms of scope.

 “I’m melting!
 I’m melting!”
 (How it feels reading the dialogue)